Uninett/daas-apps/genomics/README.md

 a familiar interface, while (in most cases) improving the performance of each tool.

+### Tools
+* **SparkBWA** is a short read aligner which uses BWA and Spark to perform alignment in a distributed manner.
+* **SparkCaller** is used both preprocesses the file obtained from SparkBWA and does variant discovery.
+It uses GATK toolkit to perform the analysis.

 ### Requirements
 * Indexed FASTA reference files (as normally required in the GATK pipeline).
 * dbSNP files for the reference (the one for HG19 can be found